Tax Planning & Compliance

 What’s the best entity structure for your cannabis business?
 It depends.
 At CJBS, we work with your attorney to evaluate the business legal structure best suited to your needs and growth.
 Setting up the right type of cannabis business entity is the first and most important step in establishing your business and will help determine your tax structure, asset protection, and how equity will be dispersed when investors come on board, among other important activities.

 Expense and Cost of Goods Sold Optimization

-To help you mitigate the risks associated with an Internal Revenue Code (IRC) Section 280E audit, we make sure to align your internal records with your allocation of costs during tax preparation.
-Educating you and ensuring you have proper recordkeeping of your cost of goods sold (COGS) helps you be in control of your financial records and identify deductible costs to limit your tax liability.
+To help you mitigate the risks associated with an Internal Revenue Code (IRC) Section 280E audit, we align your internal records with your allocation of costs during tax preparation.
+We help you establish proper recordkeeping of your cost of goods sold (COGS), which will keep you in compliance, put you in control of your financial records, and identify deductible costs to limit your tax liability.